MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 This section doesn't use the `StormEvents` table.

 Assume you have data that includes events which mark the start and end of each user session with a unique ID.
-You want to find out how long each user session lasts.
+Find out how long each user session lasts.

 First,  use `project` to select just the relevant columns before you perform the join.
 In the same clause, rename the `timestamp` column.